CartoDB/airship/docs/guides/02-content.md

 ## Components
 Airship components are built on top of StencilJS, which allow us to provide lightweight and easy to use components.

+You can find the source for all components in [`src/components`](https://github.com/CartoDB/airship/tree/master/packages/components/src/components) folder.
+Each component has several files associated:
+- TSX component file: Main component file where the logic and template is located.
+- SASS styles file: Provided component styles.
+- Component Tests file: Unit component tests.
+- Example HTML file: Component showcase showing all the component variants and behaviour.

+Airship components are always lazy loaded, so there is no need to worry about importing the whole bundle or each component separately.
+By importing `@carto/airship-components` package, the components loader will be included in your bundle and it will lazy load components by injecting them as soon as they are present in the DOM.

 ## Styles
 Airship styles are split into several folders to allow importing the whole bundle or each style separately, aiming to give flexibility and the possibility to reduce the size of the application's final bundle.